jbatson5/SCALE-test/docs/MAVRIC.rst

       runSampleTests   makeCharts
   end definitions

-Seven sources are defined—a neutron and photon source for each type of fuel assembly and three activated hardware regions.
+Seven sources are defined—--a neutron and photon source for each type of fuel assembly, and three activated hardware regions.

 ::